BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/BubbleCow Pillar Strategy.md

 		- Post: Novel Word Count: Everything You Need To Know - written
 	- Sub-pillar: Book Genres
 		- Post: [[Which Book Genre Is The Most Popular]]?
+		- ADD POSTS ON ALL THE GENERS, THIS IS A FULL THING

 - Pillar: Writing Mindset